 Dimensions W x H x D 15.5cm x 24cm x 5cm

 The Relisys RWT205CE runs Windows CE Pro 5.
 The unit was manufactured in March 2005.
 It's manufactured by Teco. and has a model number of TR3230.
-(Teco's website currently shows a TR3541 which is very close in physical appearance).
-[December 2016.
-The Teco website seems to have vanished.
-The link above now takes you to a page on alibaba.com]
+Back in 2011 Teco's website showed a TR3541 which is very close in physical appearance.

 I photographed this in the vertical position (despite the orientation of the logo) as a label on the side of the unit suggests it should be used in this orientation.

 For those to whom it matters here is some detail from Linux's /proc/cpuinfo

 vendor_id : SiS SiS SiS cpu family : 5 model : 0 model name : 05/00 stepping : 5 flags : fpu tsc cx8 mmx cpuid